Man-In-The-Middle Attacks: What Are They and How to Guard Against Them?

 How to Recognize a Man in the Middle Attack?

-Unfortunately, it can be very difficult to recognize a man-in-the-middle attack when it's ongoing.
+Unfortunately, it can be very difficult to recognize a man-in-the-middle attack while it's ongoing.
 Still, some indications include:

-- Disrupted connections & long loading times: A possible indicator that a man-in-the-middle attack is occurring is multiple disruptions in your Internet connection.
-Longer load times can also be a red flag.
-Of course, these can just mean that the network you've connected to is having issues, or that the ISP is performing maintenance work.
+Disrupted connections & long loading times: Frequent connection disruptions and longer than usual loading times are two possible signs that a MITM attack is going on.
+Of course, these can just mean that the network you've connected to is having issues, or that your ISP is doing maintenance.

-Don't expect to be able to identify a MITM attack as it's ongoing.
+Don't expect to be able to identify a MITM attack as it's happening.
 Instead, invest your efforts in prevention and minimizing risk, since there's a lot you can do.

 9 Ways to Protect Against Man in the Middle Attacks

-Bad news first: There's no such thing as 100% protection against malicious middlemen, as a determined and skilled cyber criminal will always find a way to undermine even the most formidable digital defenses.
+Bad news first: There's no such thing as 100% protection against malicious middlemen.
 Still, there are a number of steps you can take to make yourself as hard a target as possible.
 Most hackers look for 'easy' marks and won't waste their time on tougher opponents.
 Accordingly, we identified 9 measures you can take to counter the threat of MITM attacks.

 Pay Attention to a Website's Encryption

 Websites that lack adequate encryption are particularly susceptible to MITM attacks.
-Specifically, we're talking about HTTP connections that don't have Secure Socket Layer (SSL) encryption.
+In technical terms, we're talking about HTTP connections that don't have Secure Socket Layer (SSL) encryption.

 For that reason, make sure that you only visit HTTPS websites.
 Your browser will usually alert you when visiting unencrypted websites anyways.